 - Politeness counts.
-Simply asking "please" and saying "thank you" are easy things to do, and are always appreciated by those taking the time out of their day to help you.
+Simply using the words "please" and "thank you" are easy things to do, and are always appreciated by those taking the time out of their day to help you.

 - Create a Descriptive Topic Title

-- A Topic Title such as "Help!" or "Newbie question" or "What the ****?" are not descriptions!
-A poor choice of Topic Title can slow responses to your questions.
-Many Volunteers look for Topic Titles matching their area of expertise, and if your Topic Title isn't descriptive enough, the volunteer may move on to the next question.
+- A topic title such as "Help!" or "Newbie question" or "What the ****?" is not descriptive!
+A poor choice of title can slow responses to your questions.
+Many volunteers look for topic titles matching their area of expertise, and if your title isn't descriptive enough, the volunteer may move on to the next question.
 For example, "CSS problem in header" will bring CSS-capable help to your post.
 "Error: Cannot connect to database" will more likely get a response from a volunteer knowledgeable in database problems.
-Think about your Topic Title (post title).
+Think about your title!
 It's worth an extra moment to be clear and concise and will help you get your answer sooner.
 Framing the correct question will also help subsequent visitors to the Forums who are encountering the same problem.

 - Give Information